8 Common Mistakes Sales Managers Make and How to Avoid Them

 Be friendly; not everyone’s friend.

-After their transition from salesperson to sales manager, many sales managers keep doing what they were doing before, thinking everything will fall into place – and they will excel further.
+After their transition from salesperson to sales manager, many sales managers keep doing what they were doing before, thinking everything will fall into place and they will keep excelling.
 This is, unfortunately, not the case.

 Being a manager is very different from being a salesperson.